luciangreen/Text-to-Breasonings/README.md

 * `texttobr2(3,u,"a b c",2).`
 Breason out the first two words in "a b c" ("a" and "b") 3 times.

+* To breason out words automatically without needing to enter their objects and dimensions, enter `texttobr2(u,"file.txt",u,u,[auto,on]).` or with other settings.

 * (2) To breason out characters over a local machine in the SWI-Prolog environment, enter:
 `[texttobr].`